Kalemie: Rail

-The construction of a railway Kalemie to Bukavu through the town of Baraka to open up the Kivu region was proposed.

 The railway line between Kalemie and Kindu was destroyed by heavy rains in February 2024, but in December same year, the railway was re-opened to traffic again (after 11 months interruption).

 Water

 Kalemie lies at the centre of water lines to Kigoma, Tanzania, Mpulungu, Zambia, Uvira, DRC and Bujumbura, Burundi.

 Energy/power

 There is only one official transmission line to feed the electrical grid of Kalemie, coming from Bendera Hydroelectric Plant aka Kiymbi Dam.
 The power station needs rehabilitation for improving the capacity and reliability, in order to support the financial growth, as well as environmental and social development of Kalemie and the region.

 Language(s)

 Although French is the official language, the main language in Kalemie is a dialect of Kiswahili found in Tanzania.
 This dialect, known as Kingwana, is spoken along the east side of Congo (including the provinces of North Kivu, South Kivu, Maniema, Katanga and Oriental, Western Kasai and Eastern Kasai) and almost all the way across to the Katangan border with Angola.